Peter Pan disk: Known Peter Pan disks

+List of Peter Pan disk candidates

+Note: Wang et al. 2025 lists 14 Peter Pan disks, here only 4 are listed that are older than 20 Myrs.
+Not included is US 3566 (Gaia DR3 155649614856576), which is a binary of a white dwarf and M-dwarf, which could be a cataclysmic variable.
+Not included are also 2MASS J04141188+2811535 and 2MASS J04091380+3136325, which could be Taurus members.

+2MASS J0041353-562112 was discarded as it belongs to the Beta Pictoris moving group and does not show excess.

 Implications for planet formation around M-stars

 There are different models to explain the existence of Peter Pan disks, such as disrupted planetesimals or recent collisions of planetary bodies.
 One explanation is that Peter Pan disks are long-lived primordial disks.
 This would follow the trend of lower-mass stars requiring more time to dissipate their disks.
 Exoplanets around M-stars would have more time to form, significantly affecting the atmospheres on these planets.

+Peter Pan disks that form multiplanetary systems could force the planets in close-in, resonant orbits.
+The 7-planet system TRAPPIST-1 could be an end result of such a Peter Pan disk.

+A Peter Pan disk could also help to explain the existence of Jovian planets around M-dwarfs, such as TOI-5205b.
+A longer lifetime for a disk would give more time for a solid core to form, which could initiate runaway core-accretion.